 We’re part of a winter CSA, so between that and the produce that is still on offer from our farmer-neighbor, we’ve had plenty of butternut squash to enjoy this fall.
 I know that there are plenty of other squash soup recipes out there, but I’m going to attempt to convince you to try this one with your toddler for a few reasons.
 Here goes:

 There are no unusual flavors.
 Which means that it tastes like squash and apples, with a subtle undertone of celery.
 I deliberately chose not to add herbs or spices (other than salt and pepper) because my daughter has never had squash soup—and maybe your toddler hasn’t either—so I wanted to keep it straight forward.

 It’s super easy to make.
 This recipe only requires one pot and everything cooks together.
 You can make it vegan if you’d like or make it extra rich with a little butter or cream.
 But after you chop the ingredients, the stovetop does the rest.

 It freezes well.
 We’re having this for lunch on Thanksgiving since our dinner will be at normal time to allow for L’s afternoon nap.
 I already have the batch in the freezer, so after thawing in the fridge overnight, I’ll just need to warm it up.

-If you can’t find a honeycrisp apple, try a Jonathan, MacIntosh, or Granny Smith.
-To make this a little more comforting, you can top with a dollop of plain yogurt.
+Honeycrisp apple, Jonathan, MacIntosh, or Granny Smith apples all work here.
 If your toddler isn’t yet adept as using a spoon, you can serve this in a pouch or serve it alongside bread or a muffin that they can simply dunk into the soup.
 Or, give them permission to drink it right out of a little cup or mug!

 - 1 tablespoons butter or olive oil